Coal Tar and Coal-Tar Pitches Profile

 - Uses: Industrial and consumer products such as creosote and coal-tar pitch, furnace fuel in the steel industry, pharmaceuticals, roofing, surface coatings, and aluminum smelting electrodes

-- Occupational exposures: Approx. 7,600 Canadians are exposed at work, primarily those in aluminum production and processing, and foundation, structure, and building contractors
+- Occupational exposures: Approx. 7,300 Canadians are exposed at work, primarily those in highway, street, and bridge construction and aluminum production and processing

 - Environmental exposures: Via products used to treat skin disorders (ex. psoriasis, dandruff) and living near production sites